pennlabs/frontend-challenge/README.md

 At Labs we don't just build new products, we also maintain legacy code bases and year over year push out new and improved versions.
 [Penn Course Review](https://penncoursereview.com) and the [Common Funding Application](https://penncfa.com) are two great examples.

-In line with this, we want you to take your submission from when you last applied, clean up your code, and take it to the next level with new features and data.
+That said, please note the differences between the current challenge and previous challenge, as we constantly update our challenge between semesters in accordance with the submissions we review and applicants' feedback.
+In line with this, we want you to take your submission from when you last applied, update your code, and take it to the next level with new features and data.
 Be deliberate with your implementation decisions, architecture, and documentation such that if someone else opens your code 6 months from now they'll be able to pick up right where you left off.
 We're excited to see what you come up with.

 ---